darumatic/xero-automation/README.md

 - GITLAB_PRIVATE_TOKEN: Gitlab personal private token, check document on the next section.
 - REFRESH_TOKEN: Xero refresh token, result of get_refresh_token.py
 - TENANT_ID: Xero tenant id, result of get_refresh_token.py
+- OWNERS: Dictionary with Project name and contacts.
+Example: "{ 'Project A': 'Neil', 'Non chargeable tasks': 'Adrian' }"
+- VALIDATION_EXCEPTIONS: Python list with time entries with taks ids that need to be skipped.
+Example: "['task_id1', 'task_id1']"

-Default start time is the first day of the current month and end time is the last day.
+Default start time is the first day of the current month and end time is the last day of the current month.

 ### How to create GITLAB_PRIVATE_TOKEN?